A MOTOR INDUSTRY TYCOON WHO LOVED NATURE

 Pro aere, aqua, terra; For the good of air, water, and earth.
 This single sentence in latin distills the legacy of Maj and Tor Nessling, their love of nature, and their wish to conserve it for generations to come.
 But who would guess that behind a foundation dedicated to nature conservation is a power couple who made their fortune in the automobile industry?
 When Tor Nessling wanted to unwind, he would either jump behind the wheel of the car, or seek solace in nature.

 The motor industry and nature conservation might sound like a strange combination.
-Tor Nessling (1901–1971) loved shiny cars and puffing on cigars, and he quickly rose to managing director of Suomen Autoteollisuus Ab (Finnish Motors Ltd), a major car manufacturing company.
+Tor Nessling (1901–1971) loved shiny cars and puffing on cigars, and he quickly rose to become managing director of Suomen Autoteollisuus Ab (Finnish Motors Ltd), a major truck manufacturing company.
 Nessling, known for his relentless leadership style, dedicated his life’s work to the motor industry, but spent all his free time in the forest, birdwatching, or sailing the Archipelago Sea with his wife Greta Maria ”Maj” Nessling (1901–1974).
 Nature was always an important part of his life, ever since joining the Boy Scouts as a child.
 Later on he became an avid sailor, a pastime that continued until his death.

 The decision to establish the Maj and Tor Nessling Foundation was most likely made in the Finnish archipelago.
 Tor did not have time to establish the foundation bearing his name before he died.
 Maj, left alone, made their common dream of using their estate to establish a foundation a reality.
 In the summer of 1972, Maj visited the zoological research station in Tvärminne on the West coast of Finland.
 A family friend introduced her to ongoing research at the station, and took the widow sailing in the surrounding archipelago.
 As their boat sliced through the water, Maj was reminded of countless boat trips with Tor.
 It’s not hard to imagine that she must have felt strongly compelled to dedicate their fortune to conserving these beautiful surroundings.